Create a Branded Website: How to Inject Branding into Your Business Website

 Consistent Layout

-A consistent layout throughout your website is important for a seamless, recognisable and polished user experience.
+A consistent layout throughout your website is essential for a seamless, recognisable and polished user experience.

 You can achieve this, for example, by having a consistent number of columns, placing headings in the same place and using white space.

-Ultimately, a consistent layout not only improves the navigation of your business website but also strengthens your brand image.
+Ultimately, a consistent layout improves the navigation of your business website and strengthens your brand image.

 Tap into Your Brand’s Storytelling